An Introduction to Search Engine Optimization

 Google's Search Algorithm

-Many factors that influence how search engines run their algorithms.
+There are many factors that influence how a search engine algorithm works.
 Take Google for example, nobody knows the mathematical formula it uses to return search results for a user that has performed a search query.

 Google goes to great lengths to keep this a secret.
 A New York Times interview revealed that Google, "has been cautious about... speak(ing) with the news media about the magical, mathematical brew inside the millions of black boxes that power its search engine."